Techmo2/ptlib/README.md

 make OPENMP=0
 ```

-### Traceable Objects
+###TraceableObjectObjects
-PTLib defines every object as a traceable structure.
-Current, and planned traceables are shown below.
+PTLib defines every object as a TraceableObject structure.
+Current, and planned TraceableObjects are shown below.
 * Spheres (Implemented)
 * Triangular Meshes (In Progress)
 * Cubes (Planned)

-### Custom Traceable Objects
+### CustomTraceableObjectObjects
-New objects can be added by providing a properly configured traceable structure.
+New objects can be added by providing a properly configuredTraceableObjectstructure.
 This structure must be configured with:
 * A pointer to a function to find the normal vector of any given point.
 * A pointer to a function to find the distance to any given point on the object's surface.
 * Object properties such as position, emission, color, and material.

 For a sphere, these functions can be found in ptl_sphere.c.

-Any properties that need to be stored within the object that do not conform to any of the standard members of a traceable should be stored in the traceable's *properties* data structure.
+Any properties that need to be stored within the object that do not conform to any of the standard members of aTraceableObjectshould be stored in the traceable's *properties* data structure.
 By default, this consists of 9 values accessible as *v1* to *v9*.
 This data can also be accessed as an array by reading from *properties.values*.

 ### PTLib Scene File
 PTLib can load scenes from a scene file (.pts).
-A scene file is a simple text file describing a single traceable object on each line.
+A scene file is a simple text file describing a singleTraceableObjectobject on each line.
 Comments may be added with # if desired.

 The format is as follows.